cp-algorithms/cp-algorithms/src/combinatorics/generating_combinations.md

 The task of generating $K$ cardinal combinations can also be solved using Gray Codes, in the following way - Generate Gray Codes for numbers from $0$ to $2^N - 1$ and leave only those codes containing $K$ $1$s.
-The surprising fact is that in the resulting sequence of $K$ set bits, any two neighbouring masks (including the first and last mask - neighboring in a cyclic sense) - will differ exactly by two bits, which is our objective (remove a number, add a number).
+The surprising fact is that in the resulting sequence of $K$ set bits, any two neighboring masks (including the first and last mask - neighboring in a cyclic sense) - will differ exactly by two bits, which is our objective (remove a number, add a number).